 As you can see, these categories are very personal.
 Your own may be quite different, and listed in a very different order.
 “Writing,” for example, is important enough in my view of my career that I include it in the heading instead of lumping it under just “Career.”
 And I list the career-related areas last in order to constantly remind myself that there are things in life more important than work.

-On each of these three category pages (and of course, you could have five or eight categories), I list all of the activities I want to hold a focus on for the coming year, based on the intentions, themes, and focus areas I chose.
+On each of these three category pages (and of course, you could have four or more categories), I list all of the activities I want to hold a focus on for the coming year, based on the intentions, themes, and focus areas I chose.
 These lists are not comprehensive -— they don’t include everything I want to do or should do.
 Instead, they include only those activities I have deemed “important,” or that I am afraid might get lost, or that I would consider to be “accomplishments” once they are completed.

 If an activity is inconsequential, or so ingrained as a practice that I know it will happen without my putting attention on it, I don’t include it.
-“Read email” does not appear, for example.
+“Handle email” does not appear, for example.
 Nor does “floss teeth” or “spend time with Dave.”
 These are things I know will do without needing to think about them.

 Here are some activities that do appear on my current list:

-- Treadmill 3 times per week
+- Step workout three times per week

-- Crafting time twice per week
+- Connect with non-work-related people in real time twice per week

-- Write 1 hour every work day
+- Write eight hours every work week

 I list as many of these as I think will be “enough” to satisfy my intentions in each category.
 The upper limit is 25 items per category.
 Right now, I have a total of 48 goals, projects, and commitments across my three categories.